cardboardcode/quick_nano/README.md

 ## **TODO** :scroll:

-- [ ] Include instructions on how to have code-specific syntax highlighting.
+- [x] Include instructions on how to have code-specific syntax highlighting.
-- [ ] Include instructions on how to navigate in nano editor for swiftly.
+- [x] Include instructions on how to navigate in nano editor for swiftly.
+- [ ] ...